tlabshier/CPP-Physics-CPP-v7.3/README.md

 CPP-v7.3 — Reproducible Simulations for viXra 17610494
+This README contains prototype Python code snippets for deriving CPP v7.3 benchmarks.
+Full Jupyter notebooks (.ipynb) will be uploaded soon for easier execution and visualization.

 This repository contains the exact code that produced every number in Table 2 of "Conscious Point Physics (CPP): A Discrete, Pre-Geometric Foundation..."